KMHA 2020/2021 Return to Hockey Plan -updated October 14, 2020

 Regardless of the format, player safety and skill development are still at the forefront of our program.
 This plan is subject to change and will be revised regularly to incorporate new provincial requirements (restrictive) or lessons learned as the season progresses.

 This season will be comprised of two sessions.
 Session One will run from October 1, 2020 until December 20, 2020.
-Session Two will take place between January 1, 2021 and April 4, 2021.
+Session Two will take place between January 1, 2021 and Mid April 2021.
 Session One and Two are based on current HEO Return to Hockey guidelines.
 Should guidelines allow us to progress towards traditional hockey, Session Two will be modified to create teams through try-outs and sort-outs.
 The registration fees indicated below would remain the same however there could be additional competitive tryout and team fees.

 Cohort and team Composition